acl21/acl21.github.io/_posts/2023-10-17-quaternion-basics.md

 As Prof. Schröcker says in his presentation<d-cite key="schroecker2022iros"></d-cite> - "When in doubt, think of matrix multiplication!".

 ### Scalar + Vector
 This is perhaps the most interesting model and from now on, we stick to this one.
-Recall from the comparisons with complex numbers, we define the real and imaginary parts of quaternion as follows:
+Recall from the comparisons with complex numbers, we define the real and imaginary parts of a quaternion as follows:

 $$
 \begin{aligned}